Table of Contents

 The main foods to avoid or significantly limit on the Ketogenic diet are high-carb or high sugar foods.
 These foods would include bread and other baked products like muffins, rolls, chips and crackers.

-Other foods to avoid are high-starch foods like potatoes.
+Other foods to avoid are high-starch foods like potatoes, yams and sweet potatoes.

 Is the Ketogenic Diet unhealthy?